Wraptious

 TIP 1: RESEARCH

 Although there is some overlap, each show has its own feel and demographic of customer.
-For example, Top Drawer is more trend-conscious and urban, while Spring Fair attracts a strong international crowd, and Harrogate caters more to ‘rural’ independents for Scotland and Northern England.
+For example, Top Drawer is more trend-conscious, while Spring Fair attracts a strong international crowd, and Harrogate caters more to ‘rural’ independents for Scotland and Northern England.
 Most shows are happy for you to attend as a visitor for free by registering your interest online – while those that aren’t are usually happy to give you a guided tour if you contact the show organisers.

 If you were spending the same amount on a holiday as you do on a trade show, you’d thoroughly research where to go first.
 A trade show should be no different.
-Visit them.
-Speak to the exhibitors and ask their opinions (best to pop along on the last day – exhibitors will have more time and willingness to chat than on the busier days!).
+Visit them, speak to the exhibitors, and ask their opinions (best to pop along on the last day – exhibitors will have more time and willingness to chat than on the busier days!).

 If you were spending the same amount on a holiday as you do on a trade show, you’d thoroughly research where to go first.

-TIP 2: DON’T PAY FOR MARKETING
+TIP 2: DON’T PAY FOR MARKETING (YET)

 Trade show organisers will often ask you to send in photos for free.
 I sent a few photos over for my first Spring Fair many months before the show and forgot all about it.
 It was only when I then attended that I saw that they’d printed a huge 2x2m sign of one of our mug photos along with our stand number, at the entrance to our Hall.
 Wow!
 Great publicity and it didn’t cost me a penny.

 Lastly, be creative and stand apart in whatever ways work for you.
 Before my first show, I wrote long letters in the post (remember those?) to one hundred shops that I admired but had never heard of Wraptious.
 They took forever to write, but I knew buyers would appreciate the personal touch and many came out of their way to visit our stand and order as a result.
-It is not just exhibitors that get overwhelmed at shows, buyers do too.
+It is not just exhibitors who get overwhelmed at shows, buyers do too.
 Many will only have a day to attend and will come well-prepared knowing what route to take and which stands to visit.
 Be one of those stands!

 TIP 3: MEMORABLE DISPLAY